 Everyday Kitchen prices seem to be competitively in line with Downtown Champaign dining establishments catering to a similar audience.
 The half-pound Everyday Burger and fries comes in at $14 and a 10-ounce New York Strip steak (with two sides) costs $25.
 We decided that we would get an order of chicken crunchers (an appetizer) and a side of mac ‘n cheese for our 7-year-old and 4-year-old, so even though there wasn’t a kids’ menu, it was easy to find things for them to eat.

 The staff was very friendly and well-trained.
-For being a new restaurant, we didn’t have to wait long at all for our orders to be taken or our food to be prepared.
-I also really enjoyed that the restaurant is set up in such a way that it seemed like we had our own little nook of the restaurant for our family, and looking around, I saw that design element throughout the entire room for the different tables.
+We didn’t have to wait long for our orders to be taken or our food to be prepared, and I really enjoyed that the restaurant is set up in such a way that it seemed like we had our own little nook of the restaurant for our family.
 Our daughter even called our meal “good family time” since really, it felt like just us there.

 Some favorite dishes we tried were the wedge salad and bone-in pork chop.
 The name “Everyday Kitchen” is really spot-on with this place as you can expect well-prepared restaurant staples when you dine here.
 They add their own “flair” to certain dishes (like the trio of tots sampler we had as an appetizer) but most of their menu is designed to appeal to a very broad audience.